Families of non-tiling domains satisfying P\'olya's conjecture: Introduction

 It is now more than sixty years since P\'{o}lya conjectured that Dirichlet and Neumann Laplace eigenvalues of Euclidean domains are bounded from below and above, respectively, by the first term in the corresponding Weyl asymptotics~\cite{poly1}.
 More precisely, given a bounded domain $\Omega\subset\R^{n}$ and denoting these eigenvalues by

 and

 P\'{o}lya's conjecture states that

 where $|\Omega|$ and $\omega_{n}$ denote, respectively, the $n-$measure of $\Omega$ and of the $n-$ball of unit radius.
-A few years later P\'{o}lya went on to prove that indeed this is the case for the Dirichlet problem for domains which tile the plane~\cite{poly2}, with the extension to $\R^{n}$ being fairly straightforward~\cite{urak83}.
-P\'{o}lya also proved in~\cite{poly2} that the result holds in the Neumann case, but only for the more restricted class of {\it regularly plane covering} domains, with the general case being proved by Kellner~\cite{kelln}.
+A few years later P\'{o}lya went on to prove that indeed this is the case for the Dirichlet problem for domains which tile the plane~\cite{poly2} -- see~\cite{urak83}, for the extension of P\'{o}lya's result to $\R^{n}$.
+P\'{o}lya also proved in~\cite{poly2} that the result holds in the Neumann case, but only for the more restricted class of {\it regularly plane covering} domains, with the general case having been proved later by Kellner~\cite{kelln}.

 Although the conjecture remains open to this day in both cases, it is at the origin of a number of results in the literature along several different directions.
 One of the first was what may be called a proof-of-concept result by Lieb in~1980~\cite{lieb}, who showed that for general bounded domains there exists an absolute constant $C = C_{n}$, depending only on the dimension, such that